hamedrb/hamedrb.github.io/content/project/pelargos/index.md

 #   Otherwise, set `projects = []`.
 # projects:
 #   - example

+publication:
+  - caly-2021
 ---

 {{% callout note %}}
-The project has passed successfully the proof-of-concept phase ans is actually in phase 1.
+The project has passed successfully the proof-of-concept phase and is actually in phase 1.
 {{% /callout %}}

 Pelargos blablabla: